zoraaver/node-install-lab-immersive-alum/README.md

 ## One-Click Installers (Recommended)

-First, let's go to the <http://nodejs.org> and download a one-click installer for your Operation System.
+First, let's go to <http://nodejs.org> and download a one-click installer for your Operation System.
 Choose version 5.1.0.
 The differences between stable and long-term support (LTS) is that LTS is for enterprises.

 Don't choose binaries or source code unless you know what to do with them or your OS is not present (i.e., not Windows or Mac).
-The installers come with Node Package Manager (npm or NPM) — important tool for dependencies manages.
+The installers come with Node Package Manager (npm or NPM) — important tool for managing dependencies.
 No need to install npm separately, but you might want to downgrade to v2.14.15 because v3.x is slower.

 Note: for older Mac OS X machines, you can pick 32-bit versions.